 Your business’s USP is what sets you apart from your competitors.

 Identifying, implementing, and highlighting your USP throughout your marketing and promotional drive will help increase your business visibility and drive more clients to your photography studio.

-Now that the basics are set right, let’s get into some photography marketing ideas that can help you come up with a fruitful action plan.
+Now that the basics are set right, let’s get into some photography marketing ideas that can help you come up with a fruitful photography marketing plan.

 1. Digitize your portfolio and leverage it to build your brand

 Portfolios are a photographer’s best friend.
 Along with being a multi-faceted way to organize your photographs and accomplishments, it also allows you to show off your best work to potential clients.

 And a digital portfolio is no less!
 It simply implies that you showcase all your skills and achievements digitally.
 Well, don’t get us wrong, we have nothing against print portfolios.
 But honestly, one thing this pandemic has taught us is to be digitally aware and equipped.

 But if you are still doubtful about going digital, then here are some reasons why you should consider it:

 - A digital portfolio is easily accessible and can be maintained from anywhere by anyone, making it hassle-free and convenient.